00simba/IGSave/README.md

 5. Finally the links are rendered on the page with the help of a Python templating engine called Jinja.

 The links can be clicked to view the full size images that one can right click as 'Save As' to their device!

+Steps to run locally on your machine:
+1. Clone this Github Repo to your machime
+2. Run `python application.py` to launch the local Flask Server
+3. Visit http://127.0.0.1:5000/ to use the application